schneiderkamplab/.home/README.md

     {"home": "/work/somedrive/somedirectory"}
 ```

-If you have ideas what other configuration options .home.sh should support, just let me know.
-Note that things like source conda.sh etc. can be done from a persistent .bashrc.
+## run arbitrary scripts

-One thing that comes to my mind when thinking about it would be to have a “run” config option, where one can specify an arbitrary command.
-A bit like setting a batch script from one of the drives but with the ability to pass an arbitrary script (without shebang, it will be a bash script – with a shebang anything you want).
+There is also a “run” config option, where one can specify an arbitrary command.
+A bit like setting a batch script from one of the drives but with the ability to pass an arbitrary script (without shebang, it will be a bash script – with a shebang, anything you want).
 Example 1 (just some bash):
 ```json
     {"run": ". ~/miniconda3/etc/profile.d/conda.sh; conda activate dolma; cd /work/drive; dolma -c mix.yaml mix"}